-The subsidiaries of the Issuer which are consolidated in the financial statements contained in the 2021 CSi Annual Report are listed under sub-section "Composition of the CSi Group" on pages 109 to 110 of the 2021 CSi Annual Report.
-The Issuer is an indirect wholly owned subsidiary of Credit Suisse Group AG.
-For information on the Issuer's relationship to Credit Suisse Group AG, see page 3 of the 2021 CSi Annual Report.
+The subsidiaries of the Issuer which are consolidated in the financial statements contained in the 2022 CSi Annual Report are listed under sub-section "Composition of the CSi Group" on pages 102 to 104 (pages 104 to 106 of the PDF file) of the 2022 CSi Annual Report.
+The Issuer is an indirect wholly owned subsidiary of UBS Group AG.
+For information on the Issuer's relationship to Credit Suisse Group AG prior to the consummation of the Merger, see page 3 (page 5 of the PDF file) of the 2022 CSi Annual Report.